 Many homeowners treat their HVAC system as one of their most valuable investments.
-Unfortunately, they also inadvertently shorten the lifespan of their HVAC system by not taking care of it accordingly.
+Unfortunately, they also inadvertently shorten the lifespan of their system by making these HVAC mistakes.

 Just as your air conditioning unit requires comprehensive AC maintenance, your HVAC also needs some TLC to run at peak efficiency and last for a long time.
 When not looked after accordingly, you are likely to experience costly problems down the road.